Mini Piling Ground Investigation Requirements

 Typical elements include:

-• Review of site history, geology and previous use
+• Review of site history, geology, and previous use

 • Boreholes or trial pits to assess ground conditions